100-hr Immersion Session 1 or 2

 What if you need to see a doctor?

 There are plenty of international medical clinics in Bali.
 If you have a minor illness or ailment, you will be just fine.
 These clinics usually do not accept health insurance, but they do not cost much.
-Should you need specialized care in a dire emergency, there are excellent western style hospitals in Bali.
-It’s always wise to purchase travelers health insurance with evacuation coverage.
+Should you need specialized care in a dire emergency, there are excellent western-style hospitals in Bali.
+It’s always wise to purchase travelers’ health insurance with evacuation coverage.
 Travel insurance is required for coming to this training!

-Any hotel or home stay will have bottled or filtered water available, including Cosmos, and most restaurants on the island use bottled water for all cooking purposes.
+Any hotel or homestay will have bottled or filtered water available, including Cosmos, and most restaurants on the island use bottled water for all cooking purposes.
 Nevertheless, it is advisable to drink and brush teeth with bottled water.
 Food carts and local markets carry a greater degree of risk.
-When visiting the island we suggest you do not drink the tap water.
+When visiting the island we suggest you do not drink tap water.
 This means using filtered water to brush your teeth with.
-Filtered water is offered at every restaurant and most locations on the island.
+Filtered water is offered at every restaurant and in most locations on the island.
 This will avoid what we call “Bali Belly”, which is your system’s response to the introduction of new organisms (eco-flora) that are abundant in tropical places; thriving with life, such as Bali.

 The weather is warm and humid.
 Bali is located just south of the equator meaning you can assume reliably tropical weather.
-May is known as the best month to travel to Bali as it is the beginning of dry season.
+May is known as the best month to travel to Bali as it is the beginning of the dry season.
 The weather in Bali during May is quite warm and very humid, though there is not much rain during this time always be prepared for the potential of a quick rainstorm.
 Expect to sweat at any given moment when you arrive, but you will adjust.
 The temperature is usually 80o F (27oC) to 90o F (32oC) with 75% humidity.
-October/November are rainy sesason months so expect it to be humid with high possibility of tropical rain.
+October/November are rainy season months so expect it to be humid with a high possibility of tropical rain.

 Indonesian money or US$?